When novels are bloated with an excessive word count, the extra words are often where you’d least expect them.

 It’s almost always at the sentence and the paragraph level.
 When nearly every sentence has a few unnecessary words and nearly every paragraph has a sentence or two that’s already apparent from context, it really, really adds up.
 Over the course of a novel these small, seemingly innocuous redundancies can mean tens of thousands of extra words.

-I’ve talked about a few different ways of paring back your word count, but today I want to hone in on one pratfall in particular: over-explaining default objects and gestures.
+I’ve talked about a few different ways of paring back your word count, but today I want to focus on one pratfall in particular: over-explaining default objects and gestures.

 When to let the default suffice